We are open for safe in-person care.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-Over-the-counter cold remedies aren't off-limits if you have high blood pressure, but it's important to make careful choices.
+Over-the-counter cold remedies aren't off-limits if you have high blood pressure or take medication for high blood pressure, but it's important to make careful choices.
+Talk to your doctor before taking any OTC medications or supplements.

 Among over-the-counter cold remedies, decongestants cause the most concern for people who have high blood pressure.
 Decongestants relieve nasal stuffiness by narrowing blood vessels and reducing swelling in the nose.
 This narrowing can affect other blood vessels as well, which can increase blood pressure.